Keyboard shortcuts

 GitHub

-1. GET /repos/{owner}/{repo}/contributors?per_page=1 — top contributor login.
+1. GET /repos/{owner}/{repo}/contributors?per_page=1 for the top contributor login.

-2. GET /repos/{owner}/{repo}/contributors?per_page=1&anon=true — contributor count from Link rel="last" page number.
+2. GET /repos/{owner}/{repo}/contributors?per_page=1&anon=true for the contributor count from Link rel="last" page number.
 Skip if > 50.

-3. GET /repos/{owner}/{repo}/commits?author=<login>&per_page=1 — paginate to last page for the author’s oldest commit (commit.author.date).
+3. GET /repos/{owner}/{repo}/commits?author=<login>&per_page=1 and paginate to the last page for the author’s oldest commit (commit.author.date).

 GitLab

-2. GET .../commits?author=<name>&per_page=1 — paginate to last page via Link header for the author’s oldest commit (authored_date).
+2. GET .../commits?author=<name>&per_page=1 and paginate to the last page via Link header for the author’s oldest commit (authored_date).

 Codeberg